nileshkumarsinha27/nextJsExample/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://nextjs.org/docs).
+You can learn more in the [NEXT.js documentation](https://nextjs.org/docs).

 To learn React, check out the [React documentation](https://reactjs.org/).